-The contingent resources reported in this presentation are estimates and commercial information becomes available.
+The contingent resources reported in this presentation are estimates only.
+The estimates are based upon a number of factors and assumptions each of which contains estimation error which could result in future revisions of the estimates as more technical and commercial information becomes available.
 The estimation factors include, but are not limited to, the mapped extent of the oil and gas accumulations, geologic characteristics of the reservoirs, and dynamic reservoir performance.
 There are numerous risks and uncertainties associated with recovery of such resources, including many factors beyond the Corporation's control.
 There is uncertainty that it will be commercially viable to produce any portion of the contingent resources referred to in this presentation.

 Prospective resources are those quantities of petroleum estimated, as of a given date, to be potentially recoverable from undiscovered accumulations by application of future development projects.
 Prospective resources have both an associated chance of discovery and a chance of development.
 Chance of discovery is the estimated probability that exploration activities will confirm the existence of a significant accumulation of potentially recoverable petroleum.
-There is no certainty that any portion of the prospective resources estimated in the report audited by ERCE and summarized in this document will be discovered, there is no certainty that it will be commercially viable to produce any portion of the prospective resources audited.
-Estimates of the prospective resources should be regarded only as estimates that may change as additional information becomes available.
-Not only are such prospective resources estimates based on that information which is currently available, but such estimates are also subject to uncertainties inherent in the application of judgmental factors in interpreting such information.
+There is no certainty that any portion of the prospective resources estimated in the report audited by ERCE and summarized in this document will be discovered, there is no certainty that it will be commercially viable to produce any portion of the prospective resources should be regarded only as estimates that may change as additional information becomes available.
+Not only are such prospective resources estimates based on that information which is currently available, but such estimates are also subject to uncertainty of judgmental factors in interpreting such information.
 Prospective resources should not be confused with those quantities that are associated with contingent resources or reserves due to the additional risks involved.
 Because of the uncertainty of commerciality and the lack of sufficient exploration drilling, the prospective resources estimated in the report audited by ERCE and summarized in this document cannot be classified as contingent resources or reserves.
 The quantities that might actually be recovered, should they be discovered and developed, may differ significantly from the estimates in the report audited by ERCE and summarized in this document.

 2P reserves and contingent resources audited by ERCE and evaluated by McDaniel have been aggregated in this presentation by IPC.
 Estimates of reserves, resources and future net revenue for individual properties may not reflect the same level of confidence as estimates of reserves, resources and future net revenue for all properties, due to aggregation.
-This presentation contains estimates of the net present value.
+This presentation contains estimates of the net present value of the future net revenue from IPC's reserves.
+The estimated values of future net revenue disclosed in this presentation do not represent fair market value.
 There is no assurance that the forecast prices and cost assumptions used in the reserve evaluations will be attained and variances could be material.

 References to "contingent resources" do not constitute, and should be distinguished from, references to "reserves".
-References to "reserves" and "reserves".
-References to "contingent resources" do not constitute, and should be distinguished from references to "contingent resources" and "reserves".
+References to "prospective resources" do not constitute, and should be distinguished from, references to "contingent resources" and "reserves".